thusithathilina/VerifiableCredentials/README.md

 # VerifiableCredentials
 Basic implementation of Verifiable Credentials

-Please refer to Main class for sample usage
+Please refer to Main.java class for sample usage